abhinavrau/velvet/README.md

 1. Install [bashly](https://bashly.dannyb.co/installation/)
 2. Git clone this repo and change to the directory
-3. Generate the vlvt script
+3. To generate the vlvt script run:

 ```bash
 bashly generate
 ```

-4. Run the tests
+4. Run the tests:
 ```bash
 ./test.sh
 ```